deepflowio/deepflow/server/agent_config/README.md

 - Use the command `cat /proc/<PID>/maps | grep "libssl.so"` to check if it contains information about openssl.
 If it does, it indicates that this process is using the openssl library.
+- If "libssl.so" is not found above, it may indicate that the program is statically linked with OpenSSL.
+In that case, you can verify it by: running the command `sudo nm /proc/<PID>/exe | grep SSL_write`.
+  If the output contains symbols such as `0000000000502ac0 T SSL_write`, it means the process is using a statically linked OpenSSL library.

 After enabled, deepflow-agent will retrieve process information that matches the regular expression, hooking the corresponding encryption/decryption